jazcarate/marble-os/README.md

 # Usage
 1. Have a config file with the desired behaviour
-1. Run `marbel` with the config file, piped to the program you want to run: `$ marbel ./sample/calculator.mbl | ./sample/calculator.sh`
+1. Run `marble` with the config file, piped to the program you want to run: `$ marble ./sample/calculator.mbl | ./sample/calculator.sh`
 1. ???
 1. Profit